 From Zen:

-"There is a wisdom that can only be attained if you are crazy enough to let go of the mind."
+"There is a wisdom that can only be attained if one is crazy enough to let go of the mind."

-The following article, inspired by the chapter "Intuition" from the book "How do you know it's true?", invites us to question our sensory perceptions and make intuitive decisions.
-For advanced karateka in particular, it provides an impetus to use their deeper knowledge to find solutions that go beyond mere technique.
+The following article, inspired by the chapter "Intuition" from the book "How do you know it's true?" invites us to question our sensory perceptions and make intuitive decisions.
+Especially for advanced karateka, it offers an impetus to use their deeper knowledge to find solutions that go beyond mere technique.

-In advanced fighting, intuition takes precedence over pure perception, as it takes a more direct route: it connects the subconscious - our deepest knowledge - directly with action.
-This avoids the detour via conscious analysis, which is based on sensory perceptions and often has a limiting effect as it slows down and reduces our ability to react.
+In advanced combat, intuition takes precedence over pure perception because it takes a more direct path: It connects the subconscious—our deepest knowledge—directly with action.
+This avoids the detour of conscious analysis, which relies on sensory perceptions and is often limiting, slowing down and reducing reaction time.

-Our perception of the world is indispensable, but it is limited because it is based on interpretation through our senses - senses that are subjective and easily influenced.
+Our perception of the world is essential, but it is limited because it is based on interpretation through our senses—senses that are subjective and easily influenced.
 In contrast, intuition draws from a deeper, unadulterated source of knowledge that we often neglect because we prioritize our conscious knowledge.
-However, this unconscious knowledge can guide us with a broader perspective and reveal solutions that we would otherwise never have considered.
+However, this unconscious knowledge can guide us with a more comprehensive perspective and reveal solutions we would otherwise never have considered.

-In karate, the difference between intuition and perception is particularly evident in combat.
+In karate, the difference between intuition and perception becomes particularly clear in combat.

-An experienced karateka does not consciously analyze his opponent's movements, strategies or rhythm during a fight.
+An experienced karateka doesn't consciously analyze his opponent's movements, strategies, or rhythm during a fight.
 Instead, he relies on his intuition, which guides him through the situation without conscious thought.

-In order to react correctly in a split second, conscious analysis would tend to hinder the karateka and cause important information to be overlooked.
-These instinctive reactions do not occur by chance, but are the result of decades of practice.
+In order to react correctly in a split second, conscious analysis would hinder the karateka and cause them to miss important information.
+These instinctive reactions do not arise randomly, but are the result of decades of practice.
 Through continuous training, the movements become so internalized that they can be performed almost automatically and without conscious thought.
-At the level of mastery, the karateka moves away from active thinking and learns to recognize the importance of relaxation in the midst of action.
-This relaxation allows the deeply internalized knowledge to emerge from the subconscious and enables the karateka to act intuitively and precisely.
+At the level of mastery, the karateka moves away from active thinking and learns the importance of relaxation in the midst of action.
+Relaxation allows the deeply internalized knowledge to emerge from the subconscious and enables the karateka to act intuitively and precisely.

 Aspects of intuitive action

-In order to grow beyond your own abilities, you need the courage to trust your intuition and make it the first basis for decisions - whether in karate or in other areas of life, even outside of dōjō.
+To grow beyond one's own abilities, one needs the courage to trust one's intuition and to make it the first basis for decisions - be it in karate or in other areas of life, even outside the dojo.

-Imagine we are faced with a difficult decision - be it a job offer or an important personal choice.
-Instead of picking every detail to pieces, we could pause and listen to our inner voice, which points us in the right direction.
-Although it may seem irrational at first, these feelings are often based on an unconscious processing of our accumulated experiences and knowledge that our brain has integrated in the background.
+Let's imagine we're faced with a difficult decision—be it regarding a job offer or an important personal choice.
+Instead of poring over every detail, we could pause and listen to our inner voice, which will guide us on the right path.
+Even if it seems irrational at first, these feelings are often based on an unconscious processing of our accumulated experiences and the knowledge our brain has integrated in the background.

-In karate, this approach means trusting your own abilities and letting your body react instinctively in combat, rather than focusing excessively on each individual action.
+In karate, this approach means trusting your own abilities and letting your body react instinctively in combat, rather than overly focusing on each individual action.

-The great karate masters often speak of "mushin", which means "mind without mind" or "the no-mind".
+The great karate masters often speak of "Mushin," which means "mind without mind" or "the non-mind."

 It is a state of mind in which intuition takes over and actions and reactions occur spontaneously and without hesitation.

-The state of "mushin" is not only of crucial importance in karate, but also in many other disciplines that require top performance under pressure.
-Classical musicians often describe how they enter a state of flow during a performance, in which conscious thought almost completely fades into the background and their fingers seem to glide effortlessly over the instruments.
-Similarly, top athletes report moments in which their actions are controlled as if by an invisible force, allowing them to perform precisely and powerfully even under extreme pressure.
+The state of "mushin" is crucial not only in karate, but also in many other disciplines that require peak performance under pressure.
+Classical musicians often describe entering a flow state during a performance, in which conscious thought fades almost entirely into the background and their fingers glide seemingly effortlessly over their instruments.
+Similarly, elite athletes report moments in which their actions are guided as if by an invisible force, allowing them to perform with precision and power even under extreme pressure.

 The role of self-confidence

-Trusting one's intuition requires a high level of self-confidence - something that is not always easy in a society that often prioritizes rationality and analysis above all else.
-Nevertheless, developing this confidence leads to greater certainty in one's own decisions and a noticeable improvement in personal skills.
+Trusting one's own intuition requires a high degree of self-confidence—something that isn't always easy in a society that often prioritizes rationality and analysis.
+Nevertheless, developing this trust leads to greater confidence in one's own decisions and a noticeable improvement in one's personal abilities.
 In karate, as in life, self-confidence is essential.
-Without this inner confidence, even the most perfect technique loses its power and effectiveness.
+Without this inner trust, even the most perfect technique loses its power and effectiveness.

-This self-confidence does not develop overnight.
-It is the result of a long process in which you continuously work on yourself and pursue a clear goal.
-Every time we trust our intuition and achieve positive results, our confidence in our inner abilities grows and strengthens step by step.
+This self-confidence doesn't develop overnight.
+It's the result of a long process of continuous improvement and pursuing a clear goal.
+Every time we trust our intuition and achieve positive results, our confidence in our inner abilities grows and becomes stronger, step by step.

-Acting intuitively does not mean ignoring rationality, but rather combining both ways of thinking in order to make more informed and comprehensive decisions.
+Acting intuitively does not mean ignoring rationality, but rather combining both ways of thinking to make more informed and comprehensive decisions.

 The balance between intuition and rationality can lead to a more fulfilling and balanced life, as it allows us to face challenges with more serenity and mental calm.

-In practice, this means first using rational analysis to gather information in order to understand the available options.
-You then change your approach and let your intuition guide the final decision.
-When making an important decision, such as changing jobs, it makes sense to evaluate rational aspects such as salary, benefits, growth opportunities and company culture.
-But after all these factors have been weighed, it is equally crucial to listen to your instincts and choose the option that feels right on a deeper, intuitive level.
+In practice, this means first gathering information using rational analysis to understand the available options.
+Then, shifting your approach and letting intuition guide the final decision.
+When making a major decision, such as a job change, it's wise to evaluate rational aspects such as salary, benefits, growth opportunities, and company culture.
+But after weighing all these factors, it's equally crucial to listen to your instincts and choose the option that feels right on a deeper, intuitive level.

 Intuition training in everyday life

-Intuition not only plays an important role in big life decisions, but can also be used in the small moments of everyday life.
-For example, we can trust our inner sense of direction when going for a walk instead of constantly looking at a map.
-In the kitchen, we can rely on our sense of taste and our culinary experience and try out new ingredients and techniques instead of cooking strictly according to a recipe.
+Intuition plays an important role not only in major life decisions, but can also be used in the small moments of everyday life.
+For example, while taking a walk, we can trust our inner sense of direction instead of constantly looking at a map.
+In the kitchen, we can rely on our sense of taste and culinary experience, trying out new ingredients and techniques instead of strictly following a recipe.
 In this way, we train our intuition in everyday situations and strengthen our trust in it.

-Intuition can also be extremely helpful in interpersonal relationships.
+intuition can also be extremely helpful in interpersonal relationships.
 When we meet new people, we often have an immediate, instinctive feeling for them.
-This feeling is not always based on obvious or tangible information, but on the unconscious experiences and impressions that our subconscious has processed.
+This feeling is not always based on obvious or tangible information, but rather on the unconscious experiences and impressions our subconscious has processed.

 Here are some practical approaches:

 Developing intuition takes practice and patience, as not all methods work equally well for everyone.
-It is therefore important to try out different approaches and find out which ones suit you best.
+Therefore, it's important to try different approaches and find out which ones work best for you.

 Conclusion

-Questioning our sensory perceptions is a valuable exercise that shows us that not everything we see, hear or feel is necessarily true.
-For advanced karateka, this means going beyond pure technique and developing a deeper understanding of the fight.
-Intuition thus becomes the bridge between technical skill and practical wisdom, bringing mind, body and soul into perfect harmony.
+Our Questioning sensory perceptions is a valuable exercise that shows us that not everything we see, hear, or feel is necessarily true.
+For advanced karateka, this means going beyond pure technique and developing a deeper understanding of combat.
+Intuition thus becomes the bridge between technical skill and practical wisdom, bringing mind, body, and spirit into perfect harmony.